 We are interviewing for our first staff positions

-We are currently interviewing for Live-in House Parents and Day Care Providers.
+We are currently interviewing for Directors and both Night and Day Care Providers.